Bakry-Emery meet Villani: Abstract

 \section{Abstract}

-We study gradient estimates and convergence to the equilibrium for solutions of the parabolic equation which is associated to degenerate hypoelliptic diffusion operators.
-The method relies on a generalized Bakry-\'Emery type criterion that applies to this kind of operators.
-Our approach includes as a special case the kinetic Fokker-Planck equation and allows, in that case, to recover hypocoercive estimates obtained by Villani.
+We revisit Villani's approach to the study of hypocoercive diffusion operators by applying a variant of the Bakry-\'Emery machinery.
+The method relies on a generalized Bakry-Emery type criterion that applies to Kolmogorov type operators.
+Our approach includes as a special case the kinetic Fokker-Planck equation and allows, in that case, to recover and somehow improve hypocoercive estimates first obtained by Villani.